How to build a cash flow plan that drives confident financial decisions (like a GPS for finance)

 The financial stakes are high.
 Many US CFOs and Finance Directors are prioritizing cost cutting as their top response to economic pressures.
 But for US mid-market companies, inadequate cash flow planning can mean missing out on strategic opportunities, facing unexpected funding crunches, and paying premium rates for emergency financing when cash shortfalls materialise unexpectedly.

-The good news for finance leaders is that it’s not as difficult as it might seem to build a robust cash flow plan, especially with thanks to the latest technology advances.
+The good news for finance leaders is that it’s not as difficult as it might seem to build a robust cash flow plan, especially with the latest technology advances.
+Whether you’re starting from scratch or refining an existing approach, understanding your key assumptions, setting clear picture targets, and learning ways to build cash flow confidence are all within reach.

 But let’s kick off with some basics, before we get to any cash planning software.